 The Conformity Corporation (Conformity Corp) is a boutique development company with over 26 years of experience putting capital to work in real estate.
 Conformity Corp’s focus is on urban real estate that is off-market, intrinsically valuable and often under-utilized.
 We actively seek to capitalize on properties with key features such as historic architecture and proximity to mass transit, public parks and retail and office buildings.
 Conformity Corp’s approach requires a refined understanding of planning, entitlements and regulations and a passion for community based, design-centric solutions.
 Ultimately, we create unique, multi-functional spaces that every member of the community can benefit from.
 Having weathered two recessions since its founding in 1993, Conformity Corp’s successful track record proves that our value driven approach is effective.
 Currently, Conformity Corp has $1.3B in project volume completed or under agreement.
 And we continue to grow, with an eye toward development of over $1B in the next 15 years.

-Our tactics and strategy are value-driven
+Our tactics and strategies are uniquely value-driven

-Our methods are infill and historic preservation
+Our methods are focused on urban infill and historic preservation

-Our approach is rooted in best practices
+Our approach is rooted in collaboration and inclusiveness

 Monte and his family have made their home in Charlotte’s historic Elizabeth neighborhood for the last 20 years.
 He is active in the Urban Land Institute, participating in the ULI’s Advisory services, lending insight on Treasure Island off San Francisco’s coast, the main street of Niagara Falls, NY, several regional shopping malls in TX and transit planning in Charleston.
 He is an active member of several Citizen Advisory Panels for the City of Charlotte including the Development Services Technical Advisory Committee where he is a city appointee.